CumulusNetworks/docs/content/guides/NVUE Command Reference/Unset-Commands.md

 ### Identifiers

   <vrf-id>         VRF

   <neighbor-id>    Peer ID

 ### Atrributes

-  allow-my-asn     If enabled, it is acceptable for a received AS_PATH to

-                   contain the ASN of the local system
+  allow-my-asn     If enabled, it is acceptable for a received AS_PATH to contain the ASN of the local system

   private-as       If 'none', no specific action is taken.
-This is the

-                   default.
-If set to 'remove', any private ASNs in the Update

-                   to the peer are removed.
-If set to 'replace' any private

-                   ASNs in the Update to the peer are replaced with the ASN of

-                   the local system.
+This is the default.
+If set to 'remove', any private ASNs in the Updatto the peer are removed.
+If set to 'replace' any private ASNs in the Update to the peer are replaced with the ASN of the local system.

-  replace-peer-as  If on, if the AS_PATH in an outgoing Update contains the

-                   peer's ASN, it is replaced with the local system's ASN
+  replace-peer-as  If on, if the AS_PATH in an outgoing Update contains the peer's ASN, it is replaced with the local system's ASN

 ## nv unset vrf <vrf-id> router bgp neighbor <neighbor-id> address-family ipv4-unicast aspath allow-my-asn